 To find the appropriate mount of Mars on a hand, it can depend on the shape and size.
-Look for the dent, just below the pinky finger towards the side of the hand, the indent where the webbing of the thumb and pointer finger meet and the center of the palm that creates a pool or divet between the other prominent pads on the hand.
+Look for the dent, just below the pinky finger towards the side of the hand, the indent where the webbing of the thumb and pointer finger meet, and the center of the palm that creates a pool or divet between the other prominent pads on the hand.

-While going through each one would take a book in itself, right now it is more important that you get familiar with the concepts so that you know what to look up later when you actually begin working chiromancy techniques.
+While going through each one would take a book in itself, right now it is more important that you get familiar with the concepts so that you know what to look up later when you actually begin working on chiromancy techniques.

 Line deviations are those that appear on the actual major and minor lines of the palm.
 Common deviations include:

-Common markings that you will on the palm will almost always correlate with a mount.
+Common markings that you will on the palm almost always correlate with a mount.
 You may see a variety of markings and you may also notice that a mount has multiple markings on it.
-Each of the marks that you see do have a meaning.
+Each of the marks that you see does have a meaning.
 These marks are also associated with palmistry parlor tricks which we will talk about later in this guide.

 The common palmistry markings that you will see include:

-There are additional markers that are also used and certain chiromancers will instill a meaning to them.
+There are additional markers that are also used and certain chiromancers will instill meaning to them.
 Specific letters, especially the letter “M”, are often noted as well.
 It is important to notice the changes between shaping on each hand, noting whether the marker appears on one or both of the hands.
 Markers are an excellent way to be able to tell the inherent changes that a person has made or can also indicate a change that altered the person’s original fated map.

 Our website has a detailed breakdown of the independent lines and mounts that are commonly read.
-If you want to find out which each means, I would suggest that you check out our illustrated guide to reading your palm that will give you more details.
+If you want to find out which each means, I would suggest that you check out our illustrated guide to reading your palm which will give you more details.

-In understanding chiromancy, the most important thing that you can take away from the lines, mounts and markings is that each tells their own story.
+In understanding chiromancy, the most important thing that you can take away from the lines, mounts, and markings is that each tells its own story.
 By looking up the individual meanings, you can take away some knowledge and make inferences.
-However, keep in mind that just because someone has a heart line that represents one thing, even if they have a strong thick line that clearly states a tendency or trait, that the individual line doesn’t tell a story.
+However, keep in mind that just because someone has a heart line that represents one thing, even if they have a strong thick line that clearly states a tendency or trait, the individual line doesn’t tell a story.
 You don’t really understand that until you take the whole picture into account.
-For this reason, while practicing learning lines, marks and mounts are important, it is not until you are comfortable enough with each individual meaning and can see the story that is presented on the palm, reading from passivity or fate, into action and manifestation, that you can get any meaningful information out of a reading.
+For this reason, while practicing learning lines, marks and mounts are important, it is not until you are comfortable enough with each individual meaning and can see the story that is presented on the palm, reading from passivity or fate, into action and manifestation, that you can get any meaningful information out of reading.

 That being said, over the years, there have been developed parlor tricks.
 These “tricks” are not tricks at all, but rather solid truths that have been shown time and time again by readers.
 These snap judgments have infiltrated modern chiromancy and many professionals that practice the art of palmistry will tell you that certain strong or poignant marks are indicative of something specific.

 We do have a “parlor trick” quick glance on our main site, and the reason that it is mentioned here is because these easy tells of the palm can make palmistry fun and interesting.
 However, it is suggested that you work through the meanings of the lines, the mounts, then the marks before jumping to the easy solution.
-Often they cause confusion and misreads in palmistry because while they are often true and accurate they can lead to an incomplete interpretation from novice readers that don’t understand the correlation, understand what hand to read them from or what they mean for a complete and accurate reading.
+Often they cause confusion and misreads in palmistry because while they are often true and accurate they can lead to an incomplete interpretation from novice readers that don’t understand the correlation, understand what hand to read them from, or what they mean for a complete and accurate reading.

 Chirognomy takes into account the entire real estate of the hand.
 If you notice, most people have the same basic hand structure, with a broad palm and then phalanges that branch out from the center.
 Once you begin looking at hands a lot though, you will come to notice that not all shapes are equal.
-Some are broad palmed with chubby or stubby fingers.
+Some are broad-palmed with chubby or stubby fingers.
 Other hands are slim and slender with a rectangular palm that is narrow and long spindly fingers.
-Different cultures are also known to have different shapes and often you can reduce hand shapes to representing the history of the person, being able to tell if their heritage is from one country or region or another.
+Different cultures are also known to have different shapes and often you can reduce hand shapes to represent the history of the person, being able to tell if their heritage is from one country or region or another.
 For the purpose of palmistry, the different hand types have been broken down into elemental influences and each shape is represented by either of the following:

 There are loads of parlor tricks that we commonly use in Western cultures that correlate with hand size.
 Some of these beliefs are actually rooted in chirognomy and other palmistry practices.
 However, for palmistry practices specifically, a chirognomer is going to focus on the size specifically, small versus large.
 Then they are going to note whether the fingers also correlate.

 Chiromancy focuses on the mounts of the palm, which in many practices includes the specific pads that make up each finger.
-Additionally, each finger is associated with a planetary energy that corresponds with the mount that is below it.
-Chirognomy looks at the overall shape, size and length of the finger, attributing a specific meaning to this.
+Additionally, each finger is associated with planetary energy that corresponds with the mount that is below it.
+Chirognomy looks at the overall shape, size, and length of the finger, attributing a specific meaning to this.

 Some of the things that chirognomy focuses on for their readings are: